gumslone/tehybug/tehybug_co2_firmware/README.md

 ### IO_14 Button

-- starts senseair s8 sensor calibration, hold it for 15 seconds to start the calibation.
+- starts senseair s8 sensor calibration, hold it for about a second to start the calibration.
 Put the device outside into a fresh air for the calibration.

 ## Pinmapping